phalcon-orphanage/docs/docs/en/3.1/cache.md

 }
 ```

-<h5 class='alert alert-warning'>*NOTE* In the example above, our code remains the same, echoing output to the user as it has been doing before.
+<h5 class='alert alert-warning' markdown='1'>*NOTE* In the example above, our code remains the same, echoing output to the user as it has been doing before.
 Our cache component transparently captures that output and stores it in the cache file (when the cache is generated) or it sends it back to the user pre-compiled from a previous call, thus avoiding expensive operations.</h5>

 <a name='arbitrary-data'></a>
 ## Caching Arbitrary Data